Getting cold because you’re seeing error code 270 from your Lennox® furnace?

 We trust in the quality of our furnace repair in Miami so much, we back it with a 100% Satisfaction Guarantee* for a year.

 How a Furnace Ignitor Works

 This part ignites natural gas, which helps warm up your space.

 Here’s how a furnace ignitor works:

 - Thermostat starts call for heat.

 - Ignitor warms to as hot as 2,500 degrees Fahrenheit and ignites burner gas.

-A furnace ignitor should last approximately three to five years before it breaks and has to be subbed out for a new part.
-It can stop working sooner if you don’t replace your air filter routinely, since a clogged one can cause your heating system to short cycle.
+A furnace ignitor should last approximately three to five years before it cracks and has to be subbed out for a new part.
+It can stop working sooner if you don’t replace your air filter regularly, since a dirty one can cause your heating system to short cycle.

 What Happens When a Furnace Ignitor Breaks Down

 Your furnace will demonstrate for you there’s a problem with a red flash from its indicator light, which it uses to exhibit error codes.
 It has this red light to flash code, much like Morse code.